 In return for Jordan opening up its labor market to Syrian refugees, the Jordan Compact secured $1.7 billion in grants, low-interest loans, and pledges from the international community.
 The Kingdom has received almost $924 million in funding and improved trade conditions with the EU market through a 10-year relaxed rules of origin trade agreement, the first deal of its kind between the EU and any Middle Eastern country.

-“The objective is to create new factories, new economic opportunities for everybody that will benefit both the Syrian refugees and the Jordanian workers,” said EU Ambassador to Jordan Andrea Matteo Fontana, who inaugurated the job fair.
+“The objective is to create new factories, new economic opportunities for everybody that will benefit both the Syrian refugees and the Jordanian workers,” said EU Ambassador to Jordan Andrea Matteo Fontana, who opened the job fair.